merely-useful/py-rse/py-rse/narrative.md

 To put this all in context, this chapter talks about the following levels of configuration:

 1. A system-wide configuration file for general settings.
-2. A user-specific configuration file for personal preferences. [`matplotlibrc`]
+2. A user-specific configuration file for personal preferences. [e.g. `matplotlibrc`]
-3. A job-specific file with settings for a specific run. [`zipfs_law/bin/plot_params.yml`]
+3. A job-specific file with settings for a specific run. [e.g. `zipfs_law/bin/plot_params.yml`]
-4. Command-line options to change things that commonly change. [`argparse`]
+4. Command-line options to change things that commonly change. [e.g. `argparse`]

+At the end of this chapter the `plotcounts.py` script should look like `zipfs_law/bin/plotcounts_config.py`.

 ### Chapter 9: Error handling

 This chapter introduces error handling and applies it to one or more of `countwords.py`, `collate.py` or `plotwords.py`.
+(I haven't yet figured out which of those scripts would be best to add error handling to...)

 ### Chapter 10: Working in teams